My friends, meet the crab stitch, also known as the Reverse Single Crochet.

 Step 2:

-There are now 2 loops on the hook.
-Draw up a loop, bring yarn over the hook again and draw this loop through both loops on hook.
+So now that there are 2 loops on the hook, draw up a loop, bring yarn over the hook again and draw this loop through both loops on hook.

 Step 3:

-Crab stitch complete.
-Repeat steps one and two, working a stitch into each stitch around work.
+Whew!
+You made it!
+One Crab stitch / Reverse Single Crochet Stitch is complete!
+Now just repeat steps one and two across the row, working a stitch into each stitch around work.

 Ahh!
 The Reverse Single!
 I love this stitch for finishing a project (scarf, hat, baby blanket).
 It makes a nice edge with a finished, polished look.
 I have used this many many times.
 I’ll admit, it was a bit awkward trying to go backward at first, but once you get the hang of it, it’s quite simple.